shubh-stg/ems-frontend-react/README.md

 - React Router DOM

 ## ✨ Features
+- User login and registration
+- JWT-based authentication
+- Role-based access (Admin/User)
 - View employee list
-- Add a new employee
+- Add new employee (Admin only)
-- Update existing employee
+- Update and delete employee (Admin only)
-- Delete employee
 - Responsive UI with basic validation

 ## 🔗 Backend Integration
-Connects to a Spring Boot REST API using Axios for full CRUD support.
+Connects to a Spring Boot REST API secured with JWT for full CRUD support and user management.

-## 🚀 Upcoming Features
-- User login and authentication
-- Role-based UI control
-- Form validations and error handling

->>>>>>> acbae766017ba3065976805f9883ce7dca268387